-We expect to borrow \$35 million of our term loan facility and approximately \$3.3 million under our revolving credit facility and Amerigon Europe expects to borrow up to \$33 million under its term loan facility in connection with the closing of the WET Tender Offer.
-We may need to borrow a higher amount under the revolving credit facility if the l \$ foreign currency exchange rate is higher than 1.34 when we complete the Acquisition.
-Our term loan facility and Amerigon Europe's will be subject to quarterly amortization of principal, with the remaining principal balance and any outstanding loans under the revolving credit facility to be repaid on the fifth anniversary of initial funding.
+On March 31, 2011, we borrowed \$35 million of our term loan facility and approximately \$19.0 million under our revolving credit facility and Amerigon Europe borrowed up to \$33 million under its term loan facility in connection with the closing of the Acquisition.
+These along with \$70.0 million in proceeds from our sale of our Series C Convertible Preferred stock were combined with \$23.3 million of our cash reserves to fund a series of Escrow accounts that were established to provide the necessary financing for the Acquisition sufficient to cover the purchase of 100% of the capital stock of W.E.T..
+The tender offer resulted in our acquiring only 76.3% of W.E.T.'s capital stock.
+The excess amounts held in the escrow accounts totaling €35.2 million, or \$49.7 million, was used to repay a portion of the US Bank of America credit facility, including, specifically, a portion of the Amerigon Europe term loan facility and a portion of the then outstanding revolving line of credit facility.
+Our term loan facility and Amerigon Europe's term loan facility, both included in the US Bank of America credit facility, are subject to quarterly amortization of principal, with the remaining principal balance and any outstanding loans under the revolving credit facility to be repaid on the fifth anniversary of initial funding.
 Borrowings under the US Bank of America credit facility will bear interest based on the LIBOR rate plus a margin ranging from 2.50% to 3.25%.
 We and Amerigon Europe can also borrow at a base rate which is determined by the higher of (a) Bank of America's prime rate, (b) Federal Funds rate plus 50 basis points, or (c) the LIBOR rate plus 100 basis points, plus a margin ranging from 1.50% to 2.25%.
 The margins are based on our consolidated leverage ratio (defined as the ratio of our and our subsidiaries' total debt to EBITDA as defined in the US Bank of America credit facility and determined on a consolidated basis).
-The US Bank of America credit facility also provides for customary affirmative and negative covenants.

-The unaudited pro forma condensed combined financial information combine the historical consolidated statements of operations of Amerigon, giving effect to the completion of the Acquisition, completion of the WET Tender Offer assuming all shares are tendered, borrowings under the Bank of America credit facility and a contemplated offering and the application of the net proceeds there from in each case as if they occurred on January 1, 2010, for income statement purposes, and December 31, 2010, for balance sheet purposes.
-The unaudited pro forma information should be read in conjunction with the accompanying notes to the Unaudited Pro Forma Condensed Combined Financial Information, the historical financial statements of Amerigon and WET and Management's Discussion and Analysis of Financial Condition and Results of Operations, all of which are included or incorporated by reference herein.
+The US Bank of America credit facility also provides for customary affirmative and negative cov our Series C Convertible Preferred Stock and the application of the net proceeds there from in each case as if they occurred on January 1, 2010, for income statement purposes, and December 31, 2010, for balance sheet purposes.
+The unaudited pro forma information should be read in conjunction with the accompanying notes to the Unaudited Pro Forma Condensed Combined Financial Information, our historical financial statements and Management's Discussion and Analysis of Financial Condition and Results of Operations, appearing on Form 10-K for the fiscal year ended December 31, 2010, and W.E.T.'s financial statements filed as exhibit 99.1 to this Form 8-K.